 Welcome to Townsville text provided by the Townsville City Council.
 Welcome to Bindal and Wulgurukaba Land, The Bindal People and The Wulgurukaba People text and the intellectual property contained within the text is held with the named traditional owner groups and permission should be sought to reproduce this text.

-The Townsville NAIDOC Committee is a seven member voluntary executive committee with a network of volunteers from various fields.
+The Townsville NAIDOC Committee is a voluntary committee with a network of volunteers from various fields.
 The executive members are nominated and elected at the Townsville Community NAIDOC Meeting hosted by the previous Townsville NAIDOC Committee.

 The executive committee coordinate meetings to engage and establish collaborative partnerships with network members to oversee the planning of events in the lead up to NAIDOC Week.